Elie-A-98/yeager-dapp/README.md

 First please make a free account on Pinata to get the API keys

-Please use the same node version by using `nvm use`
+Please use the same node version by using `nvm use` and do `yarn install` in the root folder

 You can run all the application locally on dev: